-Staff have due regard to the data protection principles, which allow them to share personal information, as provided for in GDPR and the Data Protection Act 2018.
 GDPR does not prevent schools from withholding education data where doing so would be in the interests of a child in a refuge.
 Therefore, in a situation where a child is in a refuge, this could mean that schools can withhold education data under the GDPR; they should do so where the serious harm test is satisfied.

-Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan (formerly referred to as the Child Protection Register) and a written record will be kept.
+Particular attention is paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan) and written records are kept and monitored.